Zeikin de Katta Hon: Characters

-Publication
+Media

+Manga

 Written by Zuino and illustrated by Kei Keiyama, Zeikin de Katta Hon started in Kodansha's online platform YanMaga Web on August 16, 2021.
 The series was later transferred to the publisher's manga magazine Weekly Young Magazine on December 13 of that same year.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on December 20, 2021.
-As of November 6, 2025, seventeen volumes have been released.
+As of August 6, 2026, twenty volumes have been released.

 An official guidebook was released on May 6, 2023.